Burns In Children: Treatment And Home Remedies

 When To See A Doctor?

 You may consult a pediatrician if your child has a burn injury.
-They will help assess the severity and degree of burn and prescribe the right treatment to heal the skin.
+They will help them assess the severity and degree of burn and prescribe the right treatment to heal the skin.
 Seek emergency medical care for burns in the following situations.

 • Burns covering more area of the body